AuroraD-Hub/ExpRobLab-assignment1/README.md

 It is composed of four nodes:
 * *state_machine*: it implements every state of the state machine and defines the behaviour of the robot;
 * *robot_state*: it simulates stimuli of the robot regarding battery and ontology states;
-* *planner*: this servie plans the necessary action that the robot should perform in a specific state and based on the stimuli;
+* *planner*: this service plans the necessary action that the robot should perform in a specific state and based on the stimuli;
 * *controller*: this service executes actions such that the robot moves in the environment.

 There is also a *param_name_mapper* interface that collects all the necessary information regarding names of the topics and services and values of parameters used in all the architecture.
 Moreover, *planner* and *controller* use the ARMOR API Client from EmaroLab.